Trichomoniasis Treatment Online

 Trichomoniasis - Overview

 Trichomoniasis, sometimes referred to as trich, is an infection caused by a parasite and affects both men and women.
 Trichomoniasis can cause long-term complications when left untreated and, fortunately, most infections will resolve with appropriate trichomoniasis treatment using medications.
-People who might need a trichomoniasis medication prescription can use Push Health to connect with a local medical provider who can prescribe trichomoniasis antibiotics when appropriate to do so.
+People who might need a trichomoniasis medication prescription can use Push Health to connect with a medical provider who can prescribe trichomoniasis treatment, including generic trichomoniasis antibiotics, when appropriate to do so.

 What Is Trichomoniasis?